 Fibroids, noncancerous tumors that grow within the uterus, can come with many painful, and sometimes debilitating, symptoms.
 Heavy or excessive bleeding during and between your period is the most common symptom, occurring in about one-third of women with fibroids, and can result in life-threatening anemia.
 Anemia from fibroids is a condition which can leave you feeling tired and weak.
 Such fatigue can affect your career, relationships, and ability to perform even basic daily tasks.
-We want you to know that when it comes to heavy menstrual bleeding and anemia due to fibroids, effective treatment is available.
+Dr. Yan Katsnelson, CEO and Founder of leading fibroid treatment centers in the U.S., wants you to know that when it comes to heavy menstrual bleeding and anemia due to fibroids, effective treatment is available.

 Fibroids and Anemia

 Anemia is a condition that indicates your body doesn’t have enough red blood cells to carry oxygen from the lungs to different parts of the body, or there is a shortage of iron-rich protein called hemoglobin (Hb) in your blood.